millerk22/dirichlet-active-learning/README.md

 # Dirichlet Active Learning

 This repository contains the code to reproduce the numerical experiments from our paper, Dirichlet Active Learning (see [arXiv link](https://arxiv.org/abs/2311.05501)) by Kevin Miller and Ryan Murray.
+Currently under review at the Journal of Machine Learning Research (JMLR).

+We introduce a novel graph-based semi-supervised classification method called Dirichlet Learning that models the predictive distribution over a pool of inputs via a Dirichlet random field.
+A key insight of our method is to model observation of a class label at an individual point as lending "pseudo-label" at other nearby (or similar) inputs.
+Thus, as information is gained about the classification of a subset of inputs represented in the Dirichlet random field, we can update belief about the classification of the unlabeled inputs in the pool.

+Active learning over this semi-supervised classification model is then straightforwardly performed using the variance of the individual Dirichlet random variables in the field.
+Combining this variance-based acqusition function and the underlying Dirichlet Learning semi-supervised classifier yields our method we call __DiAL (Dirichlet Activ Learning)__.

 ## Requirements

-See the ``requirements.txt`` file for a list of Python packages (and versions) of some needed packages to run this repository.
+See the ``requirements.txt`` file for a list of Python packages (and versions) of some needed packages to run this repository, including the [GraphLearning package](https://github.com/jwcalder/GraphLearning).

 ## Running Experiments